 And He did.
 The water was coming down just as hard as ever, and somehow, over the course of 45 minutes, the water consistently receded.
 I’m sure some would try to explain it by science and the way drainage works, blah, blah, blah.
 But I believe with everything in me that God heard and answered our prayers.
 As Josh says, “It may have been a coincidence, but I see more coincidences when I pray than when I don’t.”

-During that 45 minutes or so, sometime shortly after we had gotten to Ms. Mary’s and gotten the kids dried and changed, I know an unknown call come through.
-It was after midnight, and so I immediately assumed if someone was calling, they had a reason.
+During that 45 minutes or so, sometime shortly after we had gotten to Ms. Mary’s and gotten the kids dried and changed, I had an unknown call come through.
+It was after midnight and we were flooding, immediately I assumed if someone was calling, they had a reason.
 I answered and initially heard only commotion.
 Eventually a teenage boy said hello, I realized almost instantly that it was the neighbors on the other side of us, who moved in only a month or so before.
 They speak Spanish as their first language and so our communication has been somewhat limited.
 But Josh and I had taken a plate of cookies to welcome them.
 With the cookies, I left a card with my number on it, should they ever need it.
 Only the Lord knew that she would soon need that number.

 After about an hour, the water had receded enough that we felt safe to make the journey up to some close friends of ours, to stay the night with them.
 We didn’t know if anymore water was still to come, and we didn’t know whether or not it was safe to stay in our house.
 As Josh and I opened the front door to check the damage of our home, our hearts soared to see that there was no water in the main part of the house.
 We made our way to the converted garage, our family and laundry room which sit two steps lower than the rest of the house, and see that the room had definitely been under water.
 The floor was nothing but dark mud and there as a water line of about 9” or so.
 We both agreed it was only one room and could have been so much worse.